CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-London’s neighbourhoods are awash with a kaleidoscope of colour, sometimes in the most unexpected of places.
-From a warehouse in Walthamstow packed full of neon nostalgia through to the multicoloured murals of east London (plus the most colourful pub in London), here is our menu of the most colourful places to visit in London for your Instagram feed:
+From a warehouse in Walthamstow packed full of neon nostalgia through to the multicoloured murals of east London (plus the most colourful pub in London), add a dash of colour to your life (and social channels!)

 Colourful places in London

-God’s Own Junkyard, Walthamstow
+1. God’s Own Junkyard, Walthamstow

 A neon nirvana located on an unassuming industrial estate in Walthamstow, God’s Own Junkyard is a weird and wonderful warehouse chock full of bright lights, neon nostalgia and retro signs.